eimcharles/CarBookingSystem/releaseOneDocs/README.md

 ---

 ## System Architecture
-- Layered filtering within a layered architecture using an array based approach to store data.
+- Layered architecture using an array based approach to store data.
 ---

 ## File Structure